-Many people are turning to the exotic option of tamarind juice to improve their health in various ways, thanks to the rich supply of nutrients and antioxidants in this juice.
+Many people are turning to the exotic option of tamarind juice to improve their health in various ways, thanks to the possibly rich supply of nutrients and antioxidants in this juice.
 Tamarind juice comes from the fruit of a tamarind tree, a unique legume-bearing tree scientifically known as Tamarindus indica.
-Native to tropical areas in Africa, this tree develops hard brown pods, roughly 4-6 inches long, which contain the tamarind fruit and seeds.
+Native to tropical areas in Africa, this tree develops hard brown pods, roughly 4-6 inches long, which contain tamarind fruit and seeds.
 The edible fruit of this tree has a taste that can be described as both sweet and sour, and highly acidic.
 Although this plant now grows in many tropical areas in the world, it is primarily cultivated and used on the Indian subcontinent.

 Nutritional Facts of Tamarind Juice